boboyejj/XY_Positioner_GUI/README.md

 are downloading **Python 2.7** and NOT Python 3.
 You may also choose to install [Anaconda or Miniconda](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation) to manage the packages we will be using.

+2. Install an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/) or use Spyder (included in Anaconda)

-2. You must then open up the "Terminal" inside the IDE you are using to run the following command to install relevant packages.
+3. You must then open up the "Terminal" inside the IDE you are using to run the following command to install relevant packages.
-Unfortunately these packages take up a sizable amount of space so ensure that the computer you are working on has at least 1GB of room.
+Unfortunately these packages take up a sizable amount of space so ensure that the computer you are working on has at least 1 GB of room.

-3. Run the following command to install all packages at once:
+4. Run the following command to install all packages at once:

 ```bash
 pip install numpy matplotlib Gooey pyserial